christian-chavez/christian-chavez.github.io/_posts/2025-10-29-interleaving-distance-between-interval-modules.md

 fact, one objective of persistence theory is to understand persistence modules by decomposing them into interval modules.
 However, this is not always possible.
-A situation when such a decomposition is guaranteed is when we work with finite dimentional vector spaces, that is, if we work over $\mathrm{vect}(\mathbf{k} )$ instead of
+A situation when such a decomposition is guaranteed is when we work with finite dimensional vector spaces, that is, if we work over $\mathrm{vect}(\mathbf{k} )$ instead of
 $\mathrm{Vect}(\mathbf{k} )$.
 </div>